 Friction torque limiters operate in a similar manner to automotive brakes with a drive component sandwiched between friction linings connected to a driven component that grips the drive component in normal operation.
 An overload causes the drive component to slip relative to the friction innings, protecting the machine from damage.
 Removal of the overload causes the drive to resume transmission of torque.
 The spring pressure of a friction torque limiter is adjusted to accurately change the level of torque that will cause the device to slip.
 Friction torque limiters offer simple and relatively low-cost overload protection so they are generally used in sprocket drives on conveyors and other similar applications.
 A disadvantage of friction torque limiters is that considerable amounts of wear occur when the torque limiter is operated at high speed in an overload state.

-Ball detent designs
+Ball detent designs for torque limiters

 The ball detent style of torque limiter uses a series of balls or rollers to connect the drive element and the driven elements.
 The balls or rollers are positioned in mating sockets or detents in both the drive and driven elements and held in position under normal operating conditions by spring force.
 When a torque overload occurs, the balls or rollers overcome the spring pressure and force the drive and driven element apart.
 The balls or rollers then slide out of the sockets.
 This disconnects the driving and driven elements from each other so they rotate relative to each other in tracks around the plates.